mrlowe/rfp-ads/README.md

 A hideDays value of less than one will clear the current cookie.

 ## Contact Us
 If you need help with this plugin, please contact us at (325) 627-7273 or rfpcustomerservice@ffin.com.
+You can find [a full list of financing options here](https://mrlowe.github.io/rfp-ads/).